Family and Community Medicine Residency

 - Silver City, New Mexico and the nearby Gila Cliff Dwellings National Monument

 - The NASA Space Museum in Alamogordo, New Mexico

 - White Sands National Monument in White Sands, NM

 - Elephant Butte Dam, near Truth or Consequences, New Mexico, for boating, fishing, water skiing, and camping.

 State-of-the Art Learning Experience

 The state-of-the-art program provides well-balanced ambulatory and hospital experience.
 Our residents follow their panel of patients in a continuity clinic environment throughout their three years with us.
-Clinical experiences include trauma, chronic diseases, acute care, a high incidence of infectious diseases no longer common in other U.S. areas and other Border Health issues.
-Concurrently, the residents provide family practice in-patient services at University Medical Center, the primary teaching hospital for the program.
+Clinical experiences include obstetrics, trauma, chronic diseases, acute care, a high incidence of infectious diseases no longer common in other U.S. areas and other Border Health issues.
+Concurrently, the residents provide care via our Family Medicine Inpatient Service at University Medical Center, the primary teaching hospital for the program.
 We have extensive experience available in obstetrics with a high volume of labor and delivery, including a special three-month rotation in the third year that includes operative obstetrics.